-Extension A and B include a DCF-77 current loop input which can be used to connect an active DCF-CL antenna such as the Mobatime GNSS 4500.
-It is also possible to connect a DCF 4500 antenna, it is however not recommended due to the bad timing accuracy of the DCF-77 signal.
+Extension A and B include a DCF-77 current loop input, which can be used to connect an active DCF-CL antenna such as the Mobatime GNSS 4500.
+It is also possible to connect a DCF 4500 antenna, it is however not recommended due to the high jitter of the DCF-77 signal.